|About this course:|

 The first part of Book 3, Twentieth-Century Cities, looks at a selection of representations of the city from 1900–1950: James Joyce’s short story collection Dubliners; Fritz Lang’s cinematic masterpiece Metropolis; and a selection of poems and prose about New York from the 1920s to 1950 by writers such as Langston Hughes and Jack Kerouac.
 In addition to studying the depiction of the city in these works, Twentieth-Century Cities examines the concept of literary periods, considering whether there are weaknesses as well as strengths in the practice of classifying literary texts according to period.

-This is a Level 2 course and builds on the Level 1 courses The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
-These Level 1 courses develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
+This is a Level 2 module and builds on the Level 1 modules The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
+These Level 1 modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to a range of subjects in the arts and humanities.

 If you have not studied at university level before, you are strongly advised to study at Level 1 before progressing to Level 2 study.